Introduction to Python

 They differ from lists in that they have neither order nor index.

-They are declared by means of the symbols {}
+They are declared using the symbols

 Since set